 According to the results, almost all AFMID that participated in the questionnaires live at home (95%).
-The majority visit a day center or activity group (55%).
-The majority of the families and AFMID do not have opportunities to attend activities close to their home (85%).
+Majority visits a day center or activity group (55%).
+Majority of the families and AFMID do not have opportunities to attend activities close to their home (85%).
 The most frequently stated reason why the families do not attend activities was, the distance from home (11 families stated that).
-Most of the families and AFMID would be interested in cooking (65%), as less than half the families would be interested in gardening (40%).
-The most frequently stated reason to attend the workshops with their AFMID (70%).
+Most of the families and AFMID would be interested in cooking (65%), as less then half families would be interested in gardening (40%).
+Majority of the parents would not attend the workshops with their AFMID (70%).
 The most frequently stated reason to attend activities was acquiring new knowledge and skills.
 Most of them would like to learn about cooking and gardening through workshops and lessons guided by an experienced trainer (11 families stated that).

-When we asked AFMID about their favourite meal, the answers were simple dishes and in most of the cases the AFMID did not know how to prepare it, but would wish to learn, to gain greater independence.
+When we asked AFMID about their favourite meal, the answers were simple dishes and in most of the cases the AFMID does not know how to prepare it, but would wish to learn, to gain greater independence.